Xbox, meet Xbox, meet Xbox. With more consoles than ever in the Microsoft family to choose from, how is a gamer meant to choose?

 Xbox One X vs Xbox One S vs Xbox One: Graphics

 While form factor is important, it’s the power and features offered by these different consoles which is likely to play a larger role in whether or not you upgrade.

 One of the biggest changes between each of these consoles is in how they handle 4K and HDR content.
 If you have a 4K TV and you want to experience your games in 4K with HDR color, the original Xbox One is not for you.

-The Xbox One S on the other hand very well could be.
-The Xbox One S isn’t able to run 4K content natively like Xbox One X will, however, it does output 4K through a process known as upscaling.
+The Xbox One S or Xbox One X on the other hand very well could be.
+The Xbox One S isn’t able to run 4K content natively like the Xbox One X can, however, it does output 4K through a process known as upscaling.
 The games themselves are rendered at a maximum resolution of 1080p (otherwise known as ‘Full HD’) and then stretched to have it fill the entirety of a 4K screen.

 Since 4K is four times the resolution of Full HD this means that with the One S each one of the game's pixels is being stretched across four of your television's pixels.
 This form of upscaling does therefore result in an image that’s much less crisp and detailed than what 4K is truly capable of.

 Select games are also available with HDR functionality on the Xbox One S, however at present the total number pales in comparison to the total Xbox One library.